 - Handle bars: Road bikes use dropped handlebars and allow for multiple positions.
-The bike’s bar with and shape vary so that you can tailor your road bike to fit you perfectly.
+The bike’s bar width and shape vary so that you can tailor your road bike to fit you perfectly.
 The handlebars tops, with your hands either side of the stem, are used for steep climbs or cruising.
 The hoods are the brake lever covers, and provide a comfortable stretch and good leverage for climbing out of the saddle.
 The drops are the lower parts of the bar, used for a lower position at speed.

 - Cassette: Road bikes use gears that are more tightly packed together to help you pedal at ideal speeds.
 Most road bikes, apart from entry level ones, now have 11 sprockets.

 If you ever run into any issues, we’ll get you back on the road fast.
 Our bike repair shop was cited as one of the best in the New York area.
-We can help you with everything from precision tune-ups to bike repairs.
+We can help you with everything from precision tune-ups to smaller bike repairs.